teaching-repositories/cloudcore/docs/policies/threat.md

 ---
-title: Threat Detection and Prevention
+title: "Threat Detection and Prevention"
-categories:
-      - "Security Management"
-      - "Intrusion Detection"
-      - "Threat Intelligence"
+categories: ["Security Management", "Intrusion Detection", "Threat Intelligence"]
 ---

 In order to preserve the integrity of data that CloudCore stores, processes, or